oubino/locpix_points/README.rst

     This performs k-fold training, generating models in models/ folder.

     N.B.
 If you have an error here that looks something like "wandb.errors.errors.CommError: failed to upsert bucket: returned error 403", see https://github.com/wandb/wandb/issues/8609.
 Potential fix: The user name you gave when running initialise should have include the organisation name after from wandb e.g. maryjane-university-of-life.
-To fix without going back, open the metadata.json file and amend the user here.
+To fix without going back 1.
+Open the metadata.json file 2.
+Amend the user here 3.
+Re-run k-fold

 #.
 Then can analyse features using